AriFordsham/GHCWiki/newcomers.md

 ## Finding a ticket

+Now that you can build GHC, let's get hacking.
+But first, you'll need to identify a goal.
+GHC's Trac tickets are a great place to find starting points.
+You are encouraged to ask for a starting point on IRC or the `ghc-devs`[mailing list](mailing-lists-and-irc).
+There someone familiar with the process can help you find a ticket that matches your expertise and help you when troubles arise.

-Below is a list of tickets that appear to be "low-hanging fruit" -- things that might be reasonable for a newcomer to GHC hacking.
+If you want to get a taste for possible starting tasks, below is a list of tickets that appear to be "low-hanging fruit" -- things that might be reasonable for a newcomer to GHC hacking.
 Of course, we can't ever be sure of how hard a task is before doing it, so apologies if one of these is too hard.

-Bugs:
+**Bugs:**

 <table><tr><th>[\#8316](https://gitlab.haskell.org//ghc/ghc/issues/8316)</th>
 <td>GHCi debugger panics when trying force a certain variable</td></tr>